 Learning institutions with success coaching programs to enhance equity on campus have realized successful outcomes.
-Aviso Retention partnered in a First In The World research program with DVP-PRAXIS LTD, Carolina Works, and JFF to complete a five-year study on the impact of proactive and personalized student support, like technology-enabled success coaching, can have on students.
+Watermark partnered in a First In The World research program with DVP-PRAXIS LTD, Carolina Works, and JFF to complete a five-year study on the impact of proactive and personalized student support, like technology-enabled success coaching, can have on students.

 Key findings of the study include:

 - Impacts of success coaching grow larger over time, as students develop meaningful relationships with a trusted professional